bfuoco/archive-webrtc-devops/readme.md

 should be encrypted.
 A git commit hook will forbid you from committing if the files in secrets.txt have not been encrypted.
 This prevents you from accidentally committing files that should not be in the repository.

 The encryption is performed using AES with a 256 bit key.
-The key is generated from a passphrase using PBKDF2.
-You will only have to enter this encryption key once.
-Its value will be encrypted and cached locally in the ORBBA_AES_256 environment variable.
+The script will expect to find this key in the **ORBBA_AES256_KEY** environment variable.

 #### Usage Examples